Standing Water in Dishwasher? Quick Fix Guide (2026)

 If you see water overflowing from the air gap onto the sink counter during the drain cycle, that confirms a downstream blockage, not a dishwasher problem.
 The air gap is working as designed by diverting water before it backs up into the dishwasher.
 Check the garbage disposal and P-trap next.

-3. If a solid plastic disc is blocking the opening, that is the knockout plug.
-Use a screwdriver and hammer to knock it out, then remove the plastic piece from inside the disposal before reconnecting.
+Step 6: Check the disposal knockout plug (new installations only) If the dishwasher was recently installed alongside a new garbage disposal and has never drained since day one: First, disconnect the drain hose from the disposal inlet port.
+Next, shine a flashlight into the inlet opening; if you see a solid plastic disc blocking the opening, that’s the knockout plug.
+Use a screwdriver and hammer to carefully knock it out, then remove the plastic piece from inside the disposal before reconnecting.

 Tools and parts you will need